-• Bachelor of Science in Business Administration
+- Bachelor of Science in Business Administration - Bachelor of Science in Health Science

 Associate Degrees

 P.I.T. is approved by the Pennsylvania Department of Education and the State Board of Education to confer the Associate in Science (A.S.) degree.